mikiyaxi/env/README.md

             - (you can move between tabs using capslock + key1...9)
         > Alt and Win behavior
             - Meta is mapped to win (disable super for search)
+    + Enable Emacs input (======== not perfect, better to use vim-style moving like karabiner =======)
+        > Ctrl+a: to move the cursor to the beginning of the line
+        > Ctrl+e: to move the cursor to the end of the line
+        > Ctrl+k: to cut the text from the cursor to the end of the line
+        > Ctrl+y/v: to paste the most recently cut text
+        > Ctrl+p: (previous) and `Ctrl+N` (next) to navigate up and down in history or suggestions
+        > Ctrl+b: to move the cursor back one character
+        > Ctrl+f: to move the cursor forward one character
+        > Ctrl+d: to delete the character under the cursor
+        > Ctrl+h: to delete the character before the cursor
+    - lose some shortcut once Emacs input enable (you have to do it by hand)
+        > ctrl + a: select all
+        > ctrl + w: can't close tab is on text/typing
+    + still missing two shortcut, move a line up and down globally like karabiner does

+# Find something like xbindkeys, or find out why xbindkeys is not working

 # Open setting |- Keyboard |- View and Customize Shortcuts
 1) Accessibility